New pension rules

 The National Pension Agreement also contains a series of parameters:

-The new system clearly satisfies a number of these purposes and parameters: for example, it is evident that pensions based on individual savings will be more personalised, and that the new system will lead to greater stability in pension premiums.
+The new system clearly satisfies a number of these purposes and parameters: for example, it is evident that pensions based on a personal pension capital will be more personalised, and that the new system will lead to greater stability in pension premiums.

 The National Pension Agreement led to the Act of Future Pensions that has taken effect on 1 July 2023

-In short: the new system is more transparent about what is in the individual pension savings of the members at some point, but not about the level of the pensions to be paid.
+In short: the new system is more transparent about what is in the personal pension capitals of the members at some point, but not about the level of the pensions to be paid.

 The new pension rules are laid down in the Dutch Future of Pensions Act (Wet toekomst pensioenen).
 These rules are law and they will apply to all pension plans in the Netherlands, and not just Philips Pensioenfonds’s pensions.

 The initiative for making arrangements about the new pension plan, entitlement conversion and compensation of active members formally rests with the employers and the unions.
 However, it will only be possible to administer that pension plan if the pension fund accepts the contract to administer it.
 The pension fund's Board of Trustees can only accept that contract if it believes that the interests of all the various groups of members have been given balanced consideration.
 Given the requirement that the pension fund's board must agree, in practice the employers and unions would do well to involve their pension funds in an early stage of their planning.
 This is of course also advisable with a view to efficiently drawing on the pension funds’ expertise.
-Philips, Signify and Versuni have a long-standing tradition of involving Philips Pensioenfonds early on in the development of new pension plans, and will do so again in this case.
+Philips, Signify and Versuni have a long-standing tradition of involving Philips Pensioenfonds early on in the development of new pension plans, and is also the case here.

 How much your employer contributes toward your pension is determined in the CLA negotiations between the employers and the unions.
 That is the rule now, and it will not change under the new pension system.
 This means that the contributions might go down, but it also means that they could go up.

-In the partial agreements at Philips, the basic principle is that the total premium remains unchanged.
-However, the employee's own contribution will be increased from 2% to 8% of the pension basis (as a result of which the employer contribution decreases by 6% of the pension basis).
-To compensate for this, the salary scales will be increased accordingly.
-The increase in the personal contribution will already take place on October 1, 2024.
+In the agreements made at Philips, the starting point is that the total premium remains unchanged.
+However, the personal contribution of Philips employees will be increased from 2% to 8% of the pension base (which will reduce the employer contribution by 6% of the pension base).
+To compensate for this, the salary scales were increased in October 2024.
+At Signify and Versuni, the employee contribution has not changed.
+CAO employees at Signify continue to pay 5% of the pension base and employees of Versuni pay 2% of the pension base.

 If you want to take out a mortgage, your financial adviser will ask for data about your current and future income.
 Your pension information shows not only what your personal pension capital is, but also what your future income will be in a variety of scenarios.
 Your financial adviser will examine that information and use it to advise you on what mortgage product is the best match for your situation and how much you can borrow.